 There is a restaurant in Florence called Vini e Vecchi Sapori that has a sign that reads “No spritz.
 No pizza”.
 Yes it sounds a bit mean, but a touch of Florentine no-nonsense snark or “ironia” is always sign that the restaurant you’re visiting caters to locals.
 In other words, they are making their own food, their own way, without concessions.

-As I mentioned in the do’s list, a list of local, regional dishes is definitely a green flag when it comes to choosing a restaurant.
+As mentioned in the do’s list, a list of local, regional dishes is definitely a green flag when it comes to choosing a restaurant.
 A massive red flag is any dish that is not traditionally Italian.
 Pineapple on pizza, chicken parm, spaghetti Bolognese, baked ziti, garlic bread, steak with dipping sauces or served on hot planks that cook it to medium well, spaghetti and meatballs.
-These are not Italian dishes, so if you see them on the menu, run as fast as you can.
+These are not Italian dishes, so if you see them on the menu, you know where you are.

 One caveat on this: If you do have kids and they want spag and meatballs, order spaghetti al pomodoro with a side of polpette.
-No one will shame you.
+The food police won’t come after you.

 5. Menu hawkers

-And yes, I know taste is subjective, and everyone is an authority these days, but I hope you trust my POV as a certified sommelier, as someone who literally writes about food and does food tours for a living.
+And yes, I know taste is subjective, but I hope you trust my POV as a certified sommelier, as someone who has been writing about food and leading food tours since 2012.